rnakato/Churros/docs/content/Spikein.rst

 Generate a read distribution profile
 +++++++++++++++++++++++++++++++++++++++++

+With the generated bigWig files, you can perform downstream analysis such as plotting the averaged profile.
 Churros uses `DROMPAplus <https://drompaplus.readthedocs.io/>`_ internally, which has a command to generate a read distribution profile in the PDF format.
 You can use it to see the averaged read distribution for spike-in normalization.